-The primary purpose of the M.S. program in Psychology is to develop mastery of a substantial body of knowledge and skills for students planning careers in clinical, counseling, and school psychology.
-By selecting an emphasis in school psychology, a student can plan a program to complete requirements for the State School Psychology Credential.
-The student, in consultation with a faculty advising committee, develops a program of study appropriate to career interests and goals.
+The primary purpose of the M.S. program in Psychology is to develop mastery of a substantial body of knowledge and skills for students planning careers in clinical, correctional, counseling, and school psychology.
+By selecting an emphasis in school psychology, a student can plan a program to complete requirements for the State Credentials of Psychometry and School Psychology.
+The student, in consultation with his faculty advising committee, develops a program of study appropriate to his career interests and goals.
 (Admission to the program is competitive.)
-See the Psychology Department's Graduate Student Handbook, also.